 I’ve always had a strong sense of self.
 But like many women, when I became a mom, I lost a lot of it.

-It’s not because I give my son unconditional love and as much of my attention as I can (and as seems… Continue
+It’s not because I give my son unconditional love and as much of my attention as I can (and as seems reasonable – I want him to know how to have fun on his own,… Continue

 Added by Alysa Salzberg on July 13, 2016 at 6:25am —